wferebee/Node.js_MySQL/README.md

 # https://drive.google.com/file/d/1wStkNv3Hoxqwx4lchvKHF1DhL40riQyU/view?usp=sharing

-##### feel free to clone the repository
+##### Feel free to clone the repository
- * once cloned just run npm init in your bash and you should be good to go
+ * once cloned just run - npm init - in your bash and you should be good to go
  * installation of Node.js and MySQL required